MicrosoftDocs/iis-docs/iis/extensions/working-with-urlscan/data-mining-urlscan-3-logs-using-logparser-22.md

 ---
-title: "Data Mining UrlScan 3 Logs using LogParser 2.2 | Microsoft Docs"
+title: "Data Mining UrlScan 3 Logs using LogParser 2.2"
 author: rmcmurray
-description: "Microsoft has released version 3.1 of UrlScan, and one of the great new features in this version is log files that conform to the W3C Extended Log File Form..." ms.author: iiscontent
+description: "Microsoft has released version 3.1 of UrlScan, and one of the great new features in this version is log files that conform to the W3C Extended Log File Form..." ms.date: 10/22/2008 ms.assetid: 92f717d4-cf5a-4ba9-9e49-6d0062849958 msc.legacyurl: /learn/extensions/working-with-urlscan/data-mining-urlscan-3-logs-using-logparser-22 msc.type: authoredcontent
-manager: soshir
-ms.date: 10/22/2008
-ms.topic: article
-ms.assetid: 92f717d4-cf5a-4ba9-9e49-6d0062849958
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/working-with-urlscan/data-mining-urlscan-3-logs-using-logparser-22
-msc.type: authoredcontent
 ---